Scoop-Learn/Open-source-curriculam/README.md

 Some Good courses of javascript

-1.Advanced JavaScript Concepts
+1. Advanced JavaScript Concepts
-2.The Complete JavaScript Course 2020: Build Real Projects!
+2. The Complete JavaScript Course 2020: Build Real Projects!
-3.Learn JavaScript with Codeacademy
+3. Learn JavaScript with Codeacademy
-4.Explore and Master Chrome DevTools
+4. Explore and Master Chrome DevTools
-5.JavaScript for Beginners
+5. JavaScript for Beginners

 Good repo of awesome projects using python